Henry Cantwell Wallace: Political career

 Wallace served as the longtime president of the Cornbelt Meat Producers Association.
-He was appointed Secretary of Agriculture by President Warren G. Harding in 1921.
+He was appointed secretary of agriculture by president Warren G. Harding in 1921.
 Wallace promoted programs for American farmers struggling against over-production and the collapse of farm prices after World War I ended.

-Wallace continued to serve as Secretary of Agriculture after President Harding died in August 1923 and was succeeded by Vice President Calvin Coolidge.
+Wallace continued to serve as secretary of agriculture after President Harding died in August 1923 and was succeeded by vice president Calvin Coolidge.

-During his tenure as Secretary, the department established the Bureau of Agriculture Economics and the Bureau of Home Economics.
+During his tenure as secretary, the department established the Bureau of Agriculture Economics and the Bureau of Home Economics.

 Death and legacy

-Wallace died while still in office on October 25, 1924, just 10 days before the elections.
+Wallace died of surgical complications on October 25, 1924 after getting gall bladder surgery, just 10 days before the elections.
 He was 58 years old at the time of his death.
 Wallace was buried in Woodland Cemetery in Des Moines, Iowa.

-His son, Henry A. Wallace (1888–1965), went on to become Secretary of Agriculture, Vice President, and the Secretary of Commerce.
+His son, Henry A. Wallace, went on to become secretary of agriculture, vice president, and secretary of commerce.

 Wallace's book, Our Debt and Duty to the Farmer, was published posthumously.